 - A global conglomerate against numerous allegations of fraud and corruption over a lengthy period in a number of jurisdictions, in an investigation and potential proceedings by a major multi-lateral development bank.

 - A UK plc on responding to inquiries from the SFO, FCA and FRC regarding alleged false accounting practices.

-Jonathan’s litigation work highlights include, in addition to those above, advising:
+Jonathan’s Disputes work highlights include, in addition to those above, advising: